The Pledge of Allegiance in Schools (Opinion): Is not saying the Pledge disrespectful? (Part 3)

 Standing for the Pledge gives respect to those who made it possible for us to stand there, in that spot, where some members of our armed forces can’t anymore.
 Give some decency to those who have been through hell and back — for us.
 I know that my family members and others that are veterans would feel disrespected by those who don’t stand for the pledge.
 There are others online who have voiced their concern as far as disrespect goes.

-Skylar Whalen is a Freshman.
+Skylar Whalen is a Sophomore.
 She enjoys painting, singing, and playing softball.
-She is in Mead's treble choir and is part of the Mead softball program.
-Skylar is looking forward to working with new people and sharing new stories for the school newspaper.
+She is in Mead's Harmonique choir and is part of the Mead softball program.
+Skylar is excited to help other writers succeed and grow.
+She can’t wait to work with new people and produce engaging stories for the community around her.

 The Pledge perpetuates toxic patriotism